RichLogan/JustHealth/Documentation/User Documentation/searchandconnect.rst

 1. If you wish to cancel a request, click on the connections tile and on the 'outgoing' tab.

 .. image:: /android/connections3.png
+   :height: 100px
+   :width: 200 px
+   :scale: 70 %

-#.
-Under the heading outgoing you will see the connection pending, to cancel simply click the cancel button at the end of the row.
+2. Under the heading outgoing you will see the connection pending, to cancel simply click the cancel button at the end of the row.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 4.0 Rejecting a connection